AlilatYanis/Hyrule_Castle/README.md

 # Hyrule Castle

 ### How to run the code
-After clonning the repo you have to :
+After clonning the repo you have to compile with:
 - npm i

 Lets play with :